 Delivering newspapers using mpro5

 Delivering newspapers is no mean feat in London.
-We know as we help our clients deliver The Metro and The Standard.
+We know as we help deliver newspapers with The Metro and The Standard.
 The goal is to make sure customers can get a newspaper whenever they want one.
 This means stocking and restocking racks with mpro5 tags.
-The delivery guys scan our tag, then take photos of the rack with (and without ) papers.
+The delivery guys scan our tag, then take photos of the rack with (and without) papers.
 Those photos are evidence of delivery.
 Advertisers need delivery guarantees to make sure that as many people as possible see the names of Sky, BT, Virgin and so on.
-There’s a case study here.

 In this age of technology, many of us still love a physical newspaper.
 Especially The Metro in the mornings to catch up on the headlines.
 Plus, who can resist a crossword to get the brain whirring?
 Readership of The Metro is massive and has increased further since using mpro5.
 We have also learned an interesting fact from our work with Arriva Rail Northern (ARN).
 Train Presentation teams leave copies of newspapers on the train during their turnaround cleans.
 This means that the train is ‘clean’ even when there are newspapers on the tables or chairs.
 This increases availability to readers as those who didn’t pick one up at the station can find one on the train instead.
 Handy!